1. About the LRv3 Add-on

 After clicking the “Receive Available Maps” button, the list will be populated with all maps from that particular mapspace.
 A green tick mark or a red X, respectively, quickly lets you find out which maps you have already installed on your harddrive and which you are missing.
+You can also toggle the checkbox “Show installed maps” to display all maps or only those that you are still missing.
 To download maps or re-download existing maps, simply select the individual map in the map list and click the “Download” button.
 Use the filters on the top to sift through different game modes.

 Although Far Cry has loads of pro-gamers with high skills, it never had an in-game ranking board with detailed statistics about player performance.
 LRv3 now offers the first incarnation of an in-game statistics panel.
 After loading all the data, the ranking board will list all players and their current ranking.
 Clicking on each player’s name will reveal detailed player statistics about kills, deaths, headshots, number of bullets fired, captured ASSAULT flags etc. Moreover, the panel will also show you the individual player’s kill/death ratio, efficiency and accuracy.

 Server admins can decide if they want to contribute to the global ranking by activating this feature in their server config.
 However, statistics sent by game servers to the global ranking board of the LR master server are ignored by default, until the server is approved.
 This way we can guarantee that all contributing game servers are set up fairly.
 If you want your server to contribute to the global ranking, please contact the LRv3-Team, so we can add it to our system.